inwenis/blog/docs/posts/post33.md

 Bad:

-- long names that restate obvious local context without removing ambiguity
+- names that restate obvious local context without removing ambiguity

+Tooling makes longer names cheaper than they used to be.
+It does not make overdescribed code good.

 ## Bottom line

-- match is great because it is a case-to-value expression.
+match feels better because it is a case-to-value expression.
+That is a real strength, not aesthetic hype.

-- PowerShell is not built around that model.
+But PowerShell is not built around that model.
+It is built around commands, pipelines, and side effects.

+So the practical rule is:

+- when branches return values, match is hard to beat
-- For effect-heavy scripting, plain branching is often the most honest and readable form.
+- when branches perform effects, plain branching is often the clearest form
-- Use helpers only when they isolate meaningful logic, not when they only simulate F# aesthetics.
+- use helpers when they isolate meaningful logic
+- do not invent a fake F# on top of PowerShell just because the syntax looks cleaner